-Combine sugar, butter, and evaporated milk together in a small saucepan over medium heat.
+- Combine sugar, butter, and evaporated milk together in a small saucepan over medium heat.
 Stir constantly for 3 minutes or until the butter is completely melted.
-Turn the heat up to medium and allow to boil for one minute.
+Turn the heat up to medium, then allow to boil for one minute.
 Mixture will be beige in color.
 Remove saucepan from heat and stir in the marshmallow creme and white chocolate chips.
-Stir until the chips are completely melted and the mixture is smooth, there will be a lot of stirring.
-Add the vanilla extract and stir to combine.
+Stir until the chips are completely melted and the mixture is smooth-- there will be a lot of stirring.
+Add the vanilla extract and stir until combined.

-Crumble 5 Oreos and fold them into the fudge mixture.
-Spread into the prepared pan and top with 5 more crumbled Oreos and sprinkles.
-With the back of a spatula, gently press down on the Oreos and sprinkles to sink them slightly into the fudge and allow them to adhere.
+- Crumble 5-6 Oreos and fold them into the fudge mixture.
+Spread into the prepared pan and top with 5-6 more crumbled Oreos and sprinkles.
+With the back of a spatula, gently press down on the Oreos and sprinkles to make them adhere to the top of the fudge.

-Chill the fudge in the refrigerator until set for at least 3 hours.
+- Chill the fudge in the refrigerator until set, at least 3-4 hours or even overnight.
 Cut into squares.
 Fudge remains fresh stored covered in the refrigerator for up to 5 days.

 Make ahead tip/freezing: You can make this fudge 2-3 months in advance by freezing the fudge squares in a tupperware layered between parchment paper.
 Thaw overnight in the refrigerator before serving.